/TINTAGEL North Cornwall, England – The Legendary Birthplace of King Arthur

 2. The Old Post Office

 This stone house was built in the 14th century.
-It now belongs to the National Trust and listed as a Grade 1 building.
+It now belongs to the National Trust and is listed as a Grade 1 building.
 Way back in the Victorian period, it was licensed to receive letters for the whole district but it is now a place full of memories of the past.
 It also has a small garden with a really good atmosphere – perfect for relaxation.

 3. St. Nectan’s Glen